-3.3.
+3.4.
 Periodic QA

-This activity involves periodic quality assurance of the imaging devices that is not directly associated with a specific subject.
-It includes calibrations, phantom imaging, performance assessments or validations that are necessary to reliably meet the Profile Claim.
+This activity involves periodic quality assurance of the scanners that is not directly associated with a specific subject.
+Periodic QA includes calibrations, phantom imaging, performance assessments or validations that are necessary to reliably meet the Profile Claim.

-3.3.1 Discussion
+3.4.1 Discussion

-This activity is focused on ensuring that the acquisition device is aligned/calibrated/functioning normally.
+This activity is focused on ensuring that the scanner is aligned/calibrated/functioning normally.
 Performance measurements of specific protocols are not addressed here.
-Those are included in section 3.4.
+Those are included in section 3.5.

-3.3.2 Specification
+3.4.2 Specification